 - IRFS7530 MOSFETs for its 60V , low for minimal power dissipation, and high continuous and pulsed current capability (240A and 1000A+, respectively)

-- DRV8353RS triple gate driver to drive the MOSFETs; it’s an all in one package that can be programmed by a microcontroller via SPI, and has a lot of other useful capabilities like current sense on all three phases
+- DRV8353RS triple half-bridge driver to drive the MOSFETs; it’s an all in one package that can be programmed by a microcontroller via SPI, has a built-in hardware-configurable buck converter that can convert the high battery voltage to a lower voltage to power other stuff like microprocessors, and has current sense amplifiers on all three phases

 More coming soon…